• g2 badge

 • Drive potential customers directly to your products

-“[Onsite notifications] are fairly unobtrusive - it’s there but it's not in-your-face and does not interfere with the brand experience on our homepage...”
+"[Onsite notifications] are fairly unobtrusive: it's there but it's not in-your-face and does not interfere with the brand experience on our homepage..."

 Black Ember, a Shopify store